leportella/v3/_posts/2019-02-05-outreachy-IV.md

             self.login_attempts[username]['time'] = time
 ```

-Once the count was working ([tests](https://github.com/jupyterhub/nativeauthenticator/blob/master/nativeauthenticator/tests/test_authenticator.py#L99) help me on this one 😅), I added another function to the `authenticate` method, that would check if the user is blocked or not.
+Once the count was working ([tests](https://github.com/jupyterhub/nativeauthenticator/blob/master/nativeauthenticator/tests/test_authenticator.py#L99) helped me on this one 😅), I added another function to the `authenticate` method, that would check if the user is blocked or not.
 This would allow me to exit the `authenticate` method if the user is blocked, not even let it try to login:

 <center><img src="https://i.imgur.com/cROySZN.png" style="height:350px;"/></center>

 Cool.
 Now I just needed to actually check if the user is blocked or not 😅.

-I had to check if the user had tried at last 3 times and if they had tried multiple times, if they waited at least 10 minutes before try again.
+I had to check if the user had tried at last 3 times and if they had tried multiple times, if they waited at least 10 minutes before trying again.

 So, the main flux of the system is something like this: